zenpho/AxoMulti/README.md

 ![detail of the patch](images/xpatch.png)

-Synth _'Engines'_ are assigned to MIDI channels 1..6 with eight polyphonic voices per channel.
+Synth _'Engines'_ are algorithms assigned to MIDI channels with eight polyphonic voices per channel.
 An additional set of drum voices bring the total polyphonic voices to at least 50 in the default configuration.

 Synth engines include FM, PM, Waveshaping, Wavetable, Physical mudelling, and drum ROMpler types.